 A vegan diet may be the best thing for acid reflux for a number of reasons.
 Firstly, when consuming a plant-based diet, you are cutting out fatty meat and dairy products that can contribute to gastric emptying and prolonged exposure to acid in the esophagus.
 But what is more important is the increased intake of fiber.

-Dietary fiber can only be found in plant-foods, and that is why fiber may be lacking in a diet packed with animal proteins and by-products.
+Dietary fiber can only be found in plant foods, and that is why fiber may be lacking in a diet packed with animal proteins and by-products.
 As you switch to a vegan, whole foods diet, you are systematically increasing your dietary fiber intake.

-Fiber is important for those suffering from GERD because it promotes intestinal health, it obliterates the risk of developing a hiatal hernia, and it protects the esophagus from acid exposure.
+Fiber is important for those suffering from GERD because it promotes intestinal health, obliterates the risk of developing a hiatal hernia, and protects the esophagus from acid exposure.
 Because fiber intake keeps you regular and eliminates constipation, straining at the toilet is no longer an issue.
-Doctor Michael Greger says that when you strain to produce a bowel movement, the pressure inside our abdominal cavity rises.
+Doctor Michael Greger says that when you strain to produce a bowel movement, the pressure inside your abdominal cavity rises.
 This may eventually lead to the stomach protruding through the diaphragm, otherwise known as a hiatal hernia.

 Fiber also expands with water in the stomach, creating a barrier against acid rising towards the esophagus, thus preventing GERD symptoms.